-Given that direct admission programs operate by (1) observing pre-college students' academic profiles, (2) measuring their performance against set admissions thresholds, and (3)

-1 The Common App has a generous fee waiver eligibility policy.
-Fee waivers are provided to students if they are eligible for free or reduced-price lunch, received an ACT or SAT fee waiver, receive any public assistance, or meet other eligibility criteria.
-More information may be found here: https://appsupport.commonapp.org/applicantsupport/s/article/What-do-I-need-to-know-about-the-Common-App-fee-waiver proactively communicating with a student to inform them of their guaranteed admission to an institution, the Common App is a natural partner to facilitate a direct admissions program.
+Given that direct admission programs operate by (1) observing pre-college students' academic profiles, (2) measuring their performance against set admissions thresholds, and (3) proactively communicating with a student to inform them of their guaranteed admission to an institution, the Common App is an ideal partner to facilitate a direct admissions program.
 The Common App has access to a national population of over 1 million students' high school GPAs and ACT/SAT scores, including those for students enrolled in public and private K-12 schools.
 This allows the Common App to, in partnership with a college or university, observe its universe of users (including those in a defined geographic area or with specific demographic features), compare students' reported performance against an admissions threshold set by the institution, and proactively contact students with a direct admissions offer on behalf of the college.
 This is particularly advantageous for institutions in states without an existing direct admissions program or without access to a statewide longitudinal data system (SLDS) that could allow postsecondary partners to observe K-12 students' academic performance and contact information.
-Though, even with the advent of an SLDS, such records are typically only accessible by public institutions and typically only capture public K-12 student enrollments, thereby excluding K-12 students at private schools and private postsecondary institutions.
+Though, even with the advent of an SLDS, such records are typically only accessible to public institutions and typically only capture public K-12 student enrollments, thereby excluding students at private K-12 schools and private postsecondary institutions.

 Our study relies on a unique partnership between researchers, the Common App, and six universities.
-Equipped with information on students' academic performance and their state of residence via Common App records, we developed admission criteria in partnership with individual institutions and leveraged the Common App's universe of users to identify in-state students who met institutionally-defined eligibility criterion, randomize students to treatment or control conditions, proactively provide direct admissions decisions and automatic fee waivers (if treated), and, then, paired with NSC records, track students' subsequent application and enrollment behaviors.
+Equipped with information on students' academic performance and their state of residence via Common App records, we developed admission criteria in partnership with individual institutions.
+We then leveraged the Common App's universe of users to identify in-state students who met institutionally-defined eligibility thresholds, randomized students to treatment or control conditions, and proactively provided direct admissions decisions and automatic fee waivers (if treated).
+Then, paired with NSC records, tracked students' subsequent application and enrollment behaviors.